louisitvn/slate/source/index.html.md

 Users can simply choose an element, drag and drop it into the designer view, and modify the element's content to make up their own page.

-In addition to the available templates in Emotsy Builder, you can also create custom themes to enhance your users' experience.
+In addition to the available templates in BuilderJS, you can also create custom themes to enhance your users' experience.
 To create a theme for Emotsy, you'll need to understand its theme markup language and conventions.
 Generally, the process of creating an Emotsy theme involves the following steps:

 * Step 1: Design a visually appealing HTML template that includes all possible elements.
-* Step 2: Break the template into smaller HTML components, each wrapped with Emotsy Builder's custom markup.
+* Step 2: Break the template into smaller HTML components, each wrapped with BuilderJS's custom markup.
 * Step 3: Publish your theme (the individual HTML components).

 Detailed specifications and guidelines for working with themes are still in development.
-The Emotsy Builder team is actively working to release more themes for users every day.
+The BuilderJS team is actively working to release more themes for users every day.
 A comprehensive guide will be available soon to help development teams create their own themes with ease.

 # Common issues

 Issue | Solution
 ------- | --------
 Page blank | When loading our pre-built demo folder, if you see that the page is just blank without any content, then it is very likely that the core files `emotsy.js` is not referenced correctly.
 Make sure you use the correct absolute or relative path to the file.
 Element not found error | Sometimes, you might get a blank page with such message.
-Check the `mainContainer` parameter you pass to the builder and ensure it matches the valid ID of an HTML element that serves as the container for Emotsy Builder’s rendering.
+Check the `mainContainer` parameter you pass to the builder and ensure it matches the valid ID of an HTML element that serves as the container for BuilderJS’s rendering.
 Notice that it should be an ID string which is compatible with CSS selector.
 Page frozen | In certain cases, the browser may become frozen and unresponsive after a while.
 This is very likely caused by a JavaScript function running in an infinite loop.
 Often, the issue stems from event handler code, particularly the changed event.
 Make sure you do not execute long-running functions in your changed event handler, as this event is triggered very frequently during user interactions.
 Styles broken | If the page loads but appears without proper styles, it’s very likely that the `emotsy.css` file is not correctly referenced.
 Verify that you’re using the correct path to the CSS file.
 Error saving or exporting | Save and export operations are handled by server-side scripts.
 To debug issues, check your server’s log files for details.
 Alternatively, you can wrap your server script in a try/catch block to return readable exception messages to the browser.
 See the Error codes table below for a list of supported HTTP status codes.